Northwest Library

-The Northwest Library is a branch of the Multnomah County Library, in Portland in the U.S. state of Oregon.
+The Northwest Library is a branch of the Multnomah County Library in Portland, Oregon, United States.
 The branch, which opened in 2001, offers the Multnomah County Library catalog of two million books, periodicals and other materials.

 History

 The branch opened on October 30, 2001, and was the first new branch in the Multnomah County system since 1972.
 At 5000 ft2, the library is designed to accommodate 20,000 volumes.
 Located in Portland's most densely populated community, it was highly anticipated by neighbors.
 The building previously was home to the Harris Wine Cellar.